The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

 「無理です。」

-The problem is that the wording can suddenly create too much distance.
+The problem is that the way of refusing can suddenly create distance between you and the other person.

 For example: